-In August 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2014-15 - Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern ("ASU 2014-15").
+In August 2014, the FASB issued Accounting Standards Update 2014-15 - Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern ("ASU 2014-15").
 ASU 2014-15 defines management's responsibility to evaluate whether there is substantial doubt about an organization's ability to continue as a going concern and provides related footnote disclosure requirements.
 Under U.S. GAAP, financial statements are prepared under the presumption that the reporting organization will continue to operate as a going concern, except in limited circumstances.
-Financial reporting under this presumption is commonly referred to as the going concern basis of accounting establishes the fundamental basis for measuring and classifying assets and liabilities.
-The Update provides guidance on when there is substantial doubt about an organization's ability to continue as a going concern and how the underlying conditions and events should be disclosed in the footnotes.
+Financial reporting under this presumption is commonly referred to as the going concern basis of accounting.
+The going concern basis of accounting establishes the fundamental basis for measuring and classifying assets and liabilities.
+ASU 2014-15 provides guidance on when there is substantial doubt about an organization's ability to continue as a going concern and how the underlying conditions and events should be disclosed in the footnotes.
 It is intended to reduce diversity that existed in footnote disclosures because of the lack of guidance about when substantial doubt existed.
-The amendments in this Update are effective beginning in the first quarter of 2017.
+The amendments in this update are effective beginning in the first quarter of 2018.
 Early application is permitted.
 The Company is currently evaluating the effect that the updated standard will have on the financial statements and related disclosures.